 Begin by writing an outline or script and then figure out how to visualize it.
 Never start by creating the slides.

 Design or select a slide style.
 Style refers to the slide layout or background.
 It includes color, font face and size, text and image alignment on the page, headers, and footers.
-Check to see if the EMGV speakers bureau or Extension office uses a specific PowerPoint™ style template.
-If not, choose one from Microsoft’s predefined style templates or design a new one.
+Check to see if the EMG speakers bureau or Extension office uses a specific PowerPoint™ style template or use the EMG logo Powerpoint template available from NC State Extension.
+You may also choose one from Microsoft’s predefined style templates or design a new one.
 The keys to good PowerPoint™ style design are (1) keep it very basic and simple, and (2) be consistent across all slides in use of color, fonts, frames, and positioning.
 Preferable styles have white backgrounds, sans serif fonts (such as Arial or Tahoma), black or dark lettering, and limited page decoration using frames and background graphics.